 1. Brand Awareness

 As a wholesaler, you can take advantage of a method of selling known as drop-shipping.
 A retailer or merchant sells the product, but doesn’t own the inventory.
 Instead, the order comes directly through to you and you dispatch the product directly to the customer.
-By doing this, you gain the advantages of being a retailer (such as targeted branding and a direct line to the customer), while a specialist retailer handles the front end of things.
-You retain ownership of the inventory.
+As a drop shipper, you gain the advantages of retail sales (such as targeted branding and a direct line to the customer), while a specialist retailer handles the front end of things.
+You retain ownership of the inventory, though it does add complexity to your supply chain.

 When drop-shipping, the system at the center of your business should offer you the flexibility of being able to differentiate your drop-ship orders from others.
 Whether this be in the form of a drop-ship symbol against orders, a different order status or a report filter, you should be able to separate out these orders at a glance, quickly and easily.
 This allows for simple and effective reporting, as well as your team being able to process the orders quickly and in the correct way, according to your drop-shipping workflows.